UNC Investigator Initiated Studies

 Most researchers are familiar with the use of power and sample size calculations that are used for the statistical justification for a comparative study that tests a primary research hypothesis.
 However, not all studies are about hypothesis testing.
 Sometimes the researcher may be interested in estimating a parameter of interest.
 In this case, the ‘precision’ of this estimate would provide the statistical justification for the study.
-In all study descriptions, there has to be a measureable ‘something’ that informs whether the study was ‘successful’ or not.
-It is critical that the PRC be able to easily see what defines and makes your study a ‘success’, and how this success was measured.
+In a study’s protocol, there should be a measurable ‘something’ that informs whether the study was ‘successful’ or not.
+It is critical that the PRC reviewers be able to easily see what defines and makes a study a success, and how this success was measured.

 The following describe ‘feasibility’ and ‘pilot’ studies.
 It should be noted that many small studies contain aspects of both.

-A ‘feasibility’ study is a small study that is often conducted just to see if some aspect of the proposed research is ‘doable’.
-For example, an investigator may want to see if a questionnaire can be completed by patients at a particular point in time during their treatment.
+A ‘feasibility’ study is a small study that is often conducted to see if some aspect of the proposed research is ‘doable.’
+For example, an investigator may want to see if a questionnaire can be completed by patients at a particular time point during their treatment.
 The primary measure of success for this feasibility project would be the proportion of completed questionnaires.
 The measure of precision for this objective would be the width of the 95% confidence interval of this proportion.

 Often, a small study will contain components of both these studies.
 Sometimes these studies may be referred to as ‘exploratory’ studies.
-The main point to remember is that ALL studies, regardless of size, must have a definition of success that is clear and measureable, and must have some justification for the sample size and/or a measure of precision for the primary objective.
+The main point to remember is that studies, regardless of size, must have a definition of success that is clear and measurable, and must have some justification for the sample size.